quantummaid/injectmaid/documentation/01_Usage.md

 ```

 ## Singletons
-You can turn any registered type into a singleton by adding `ReusePolicy.SINGLETON` as the last parameter:
+You can turn any registered type into a singleton by adding `ReusePolicy.DEFAULT_SINGLETON` as the last parameter:
 <!---[CodeSnippet](singletons)-->
 ```java
 final InjectMaid injectMaid = InjectMaid.anInjectMaid()